These oatmeal raisin cookies are soft, chewy, and delicious. Everyone will love this easy oatmeal raisin cookie recipe so try it today!

 The difference between quick oats and rolled outs is that quick oats are rolled out that have been rolled thinner and chopped into finer pieces.
 That’s it.
 You can actually make your own quick oats by using a food process to chop them up a bit.

-If you’re looking for that traditional oatmeal cookie texture, rolled oats are the way to go.
+If you’re looking for that traditional oatmeal cookie texture, rolled oats are the way to go. and what I personally prefer.
 But, if you’re looking for that oatmeal flavor with a more subtle cookie texture, you can use quick oats or a mix of quick and rolled oats.
 No matter which you use, they’ll still be delicious – promise!

 How to Make